Equal Pay for Similar Work

+This is because otherwise the firm earning strictly lower profit could fire all of its existing workers and hire all of the workers employed by the other firm with an arbitrarily small wage increase.
 Second, the definition of the core implies the following \textbf{Individual Rationality Condition} for firms: \begin{quote} In any core outcome, there is no set $V\subset[0,1]$ of positive Lebesgue measure, a group $g\in\{A,B\}$, and a firm $i\in\{1,2\}$ such that $w_i^g(v)>v$ for all $v\in V.$ \end{quote}

 Intuitively this is because, if there were, firm $i$ could simply fire all of the workers in question (i.e. set $\tilde f_g^i(v)=0$ for all $v\in V$) and increase its profit.
-A formal argument for the case without EPSW is given in the proof of \Cref{no_EPL_equilibrium_prop}, and an essentially identical argument extends this observation to the case with (group-based or non-group-based) EPSW as well.
+A formal argument for the case without EPSW is given in the proof of \Cref{no_EPL_equilibrium_prop}, and an essentially identical argument extends this observation to the case with EPSW as well.

 \end{remark}